More so now than ever, consumers want to know what’s inside of their products and how they’re made.

 In 2015 U.S. Congressman Martha McSally introduced the Humane Cosmetics Act, which has still not been passed into law.
 Australia and New Zealand are considering similar legislation that would ban animal testing.

 Beauty product consumers value “not tested on animals” and other cruelty-free language as the most important claim on the packaging of their products, according to a 2015 Nielsen survey.
-“Contains no animal products” was also on of the top interests.
+“Contains no animal products” was also one of the top interests.

 The Future of Cruelty-Free

 The cruelty-free market is expected to grow at least 6% through 2023, according to a report from Market Research Future.
-Daniel Levine of trends consulting firm Avant-Guide believes millennials will continue to drive the cruelty-free movement by holding brands to high standards of integrity and ethics.
+Daniel Levine of trends consulting firm Avant-Guide believes millennials will continue to drive the movement by holding brands to high standards of integrity and ethics.

 “We’re in an age where people’s BS meters are super sensitive,” Levine said.